bkonkle/nakago/website/docs/features/dependency-injection.md

 let loader = Loader::<C>::new(loaders);
 ```

 In this example if any providers have been injected for the `&CONFIG_LOADERS` tag they are requested, awaited, and then pulled out of the container and the tag is removed.
-If you try to `i.get()` or `i.consume()` the `&CONFIG_LOADERS` tag again, you will receive the `InjectError::NotFound` Error.
+If you try to `i.get()` or `i.consume()` the `&CONFIG_LOADERS` tag again, you will receive the `inject::Error::NotFound` Error.

 ## Ejection